 History of Camp Shenandoah

-Land was purchased in 1949 for a permanent Council Scout Camp in Swoope, just west of Staunton.
-S. Dexter Forbes headed the fundraising drive for the purchase of this new camp, our current-day Camp Shenandoah, which has been in service since 1950.
-Camp Shenandoah is owned and operated by the Stonewall Jackson Area Council, BSA, and is open for year-round camping.
+Camp Shenandoah is owned and operated by the Virginia Headwaters (former Stonewall Jackson Area) Council, BSA, and is open for year-round camping.
 In 1999, approximately 150 acres were purchased adjacent to the main camp and to form the Wallenborn Conservation Reserve, which to this day is utilized and improved for wildlife habitat and ecological studies.
 Camp Shenandoah’s acreage now totals 456 acres.

-This year marks the 108th anniversary of the Boy Scouts of America, the 91st year of summer camping in the Stonewall Jackson Area Council, as well as the 68th year at Camp Shenandoah’s present location.
+This year marks the 112th anniversary of the Boy Scouts of America, the 95th year of summer camping in the Virginia Headwaters Council, as well as the 72nd year at Camp Shenandoah’s present location.
 During the past seasons, thousands of Scouts have passed through the camp gates, carrying part of the Scouting spirit along with them into their daily lives.